meg768/homebridge-telldus-tellstick-duo/README.md

 After this, start **homebridge**, scan the presented code with your iPhone, and hopefully you will se this plugin in your iPhone Home app.

+## What This Plugin Does

+This plugin simply extracts all devices currently in use by the Telldus Tellstick Duo and exposes them to HomeKit and you have the ability to turn them on or off.
+And, of course, change the names and group them into rooms on your iPhone or iPad.

+But as stated, one switches are supported at the moment.

 ## Useful Links